forestgrape/coronavirus/coronavirus.md

 Some cells are subdivided again by membranes into different compartments which are called cell organelles.
 If the genome is shielded by a kernel genome is shielded by a membrane this organelle is called nucleus.

 > ##### Eukaryotes
-> Cell forming life forms shielding their genome by an inner membrane are called *eukaryotes* (naming done in the 60's from eu=well (sounds well?) and karyo=kernel).
+> Cell forming life forms shielding their genome by an inner membrane are called *eukaryotes* (naming done in the 60's eukaryote = with-a-well-formed-kernel; eu=well and karyo=kernel).
 This inner structure is called nucleus.

 * Prokaryotes